-"Ay," Ayrart de Montors said, very briefly; and his tone evinced his willingness to dispense with further conversation.
-Perion of the Forest was an unclean thing which the bishop must touch in his necessity, but could touch with loathing only, as a thirsty man takes a fly out of his drink.
+"Ay," Ayrart de Montors said, very briefly; and his tone evinced his willingness to dispense with any further conversation.
+Perion of the Forest was an unclean thing which he must touch in his necessity, but could touch with loathing only, as a thirsty man takes a fly out of his drink.
 Perion conceded it, because nothing would ever matter any more; and so, the horses tethered, they sat upon the sand in utter silence for the space of a half hour.

-A bird cried somewhere, just once, and with a start Perion knew the night was not quite so murky as it had been, for he could now see a broken line of white, where the tide crept up and shattered and ebbed.
-Then in a while a light sank tipsily to the water's level and presently was bobbing in the darkness, apart from those other lights, and it was growing in size and brilliancy.
+A bird cried somewhere, just once, and with a start Perion knew it was not quite so murky as it had been, for he could see a broken line of white now where the tide crept up and shattered and ebbed.
+Then in a while a light sank tipsily to the water's level and presently was bobbing in the THE BISHOP AIDS PERION darkness, apart from those other lights, and ever growing in brilliancy.

-Said Perion, "They have sent out the boat."
+Said Perion: "They have sent out the boat."
 "Ay," the bishop answered, as before.